gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
-Note that Epoch lower than 3 are note expected as they are used during DTLS handshake.
+Note that Epoch lower than 3 are not expected as they are used during DTLS handshake.

 * Cipher Suit:
 : 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used